Softomate Solutions logoSoftomate Solutions logo

 Five use cases account for the majority of Odoo AI chatbot integrations delivered in the UK market in 2025-2026.
 Each maps to a specific operational gap that the standard Odoo toolset does not address natively.

 Product and pricing enquiry handling.
 For wholesalers, distributors and product businesses with large catalogues, inbound product enquiries are a significant portion of daily communication volume.
-Many of these enquiries are repetitive: pricing questions, availability checks, lead time queries.
-The chatbot handles these lookups autonomously using the nightly-refreshed vector store and direct execute_kw calls to stock.quant for live availability, resolving 60-70 per cent of routine inbound enquiries without human escalation after eight weeks of knowledge tuning.
-The 30-40 per cent that escalate are requests involving bespoke pricing, account-specific terms or technical specifications not held in the product catalogue.
-Sales staff spend their time on those conversations rather than on lookups any Odoo query could answer.
+Many of these enquiries are repetitive — pricing questions, availability checks, lead time queries — and require the same lookup in Odoo that any sales rep would perform.
+The chatbot handles these lookups autonomously, answering 60-70 per cent of routine enquiries without human involvement.
+Sales staff spend their time on conversations that actually require human judgement.

 B2B qualification and routing.
-For businesses selling to other businesses, the chatbot performs structured qualification: asking for company name, industry, headcount, current software stack.
-High-fit prospects are routed directly to a senior sales rep's calendar; lower-fit enquiries go to a self-service resource or a standard sales sequence.
+For businesses selling to other businesses, the chatbot can perform structured qualification — asking for company name, industry, headcount, current software stack — and route high-fit prospects directly to a senior sales rep's calendar while routing lower-fit enquiries to a self-service resource or a standard sales sequence.
 The qualification data is written to the crm.lead record in Odoo, giving the sales rep full context before the first call.

 Existing customer support triage.
-For businesses using Odoo Helpdesk, the chatbot triages inbound support requests before they reach the support queue: asking for the customer's account reference, the nature of the issue and the urgency, then creating a pre-populated Helpdesk ticket with a priority flag.
-Tickets that match known issues are resolved immediately by the chatbot using knowledge retrieved from Odoo.
+For businesses using Odoo Helpdesk, the chatbot can triage inbound support requests before they reach the support queue — asking for the customer's account reference, the nature of the issue and the urgency, then creating a pre-populated Helpdesk ticket with a priority flag.
+Tickets that match known issues can be resolved immediately by the chatbot using a knowledge base retrieved from Odoo.
 Tickets requiring human attention are created with full context, reducing the time the support agent spends gathering basic information.

 Appointment and consultation booking.
-Service businesses handle appointment booking end-to-end through the chatbot.
-It checks availability in Odoo Calendar, confirms the appointment type and duration, books the slot, sends confirmation details to the visitor and creates a CRM lead or Helpdesk ticket linked to the calendar event.
+Service businesses — consultancies, professional services firms, trades and health practices — can use the chatbot to handle appointment booking end-to-end.
+The chatbot checks availability in Odoo Calendar, confirms the appointment type and duration, books the slot, sends confirmation details to the visitor and creates a CRM lead or Helpdesk ticket linked to the calendar event.
 This use case is explored in more detail in our Odoo ERP implementation London guide, which covers Calendar module configuration for service businesses.

 Odoo AI chatbot integration is priced in tiers based on the scope of Odoo modules connected and the deployment channels required.
 The following pricing applies to UK-based projects delivered by Softomate Solutions in 2026.

 Focused CRM and product integration: from £4,500.
-This tier covers connection to Odoo CRM (crm.lead write via execute_kw) and Odoo Product and Inventory (read), deployment on the website channel, the UK GDPR consent layer, and a 4-week post-launch optimisation period in which conversation logs are reviewed to improve the chatbot's handling of product-specific questions.
-The 1-10 intent scoring model is included.
+This tier covers connection to Odoo CRM (crm.lead write) and Odoo Product and Inventory (read), deployment on the website channel, the UK GDPR consent layer, and a 4-week post-launch optimisation period in which conversation logs are reviewed to improve the chatbot's handling of product-specific questions.
+The intent scoring model is included.
 Timeline: 5-8 weeks.

 Multi-module integration (CRM + Helpdesk + Calendar): £7,000-£10,000.
 This tier adds Odoo Helpdesk ticket creation and routing, Odoo Calendar availability checking and appointment booking, and support for two deployment channels (typically website and WhatsApp).
 The intent classification layer is expanded to route conversations between CRM, Helpdesk and Calendar based on the conversation content.
 Timeline: 8-12 weeks.